-Posted by: Matt Nolan on: December 8, 2008
+Posted December 8, 2008

 I’ll tell you why consumer confidence rose in November – retail petrol prices fell 15%.
 I wouldn’t have minded the random conjecture that a change of government made consumers confident – as I would expect a small boost myself.
 However, they completely ignored fuel prices – how can Roy Morgan tell us what to do with interest rates (which he does every two weeks) without understanding the important relationship between petrol to real incomes and confidence.